 Britain has been a true friend to the people of AJK.
 In many ways, Britain has been a much better friend to all diaspora Pakistanis from whichever part of Pakistan they come from.
 Just because you have safety and opportunities courtesy of your adopted homeland, does not mean you should forget about all the poor people in Pakistan and AJK.

 The truth of that claim needs no advocate.

-It has been noted by many observers that Mirpur, an historical backwater in the erstwhile State of Jammu & Kashmir, has benefited Pakistan immeasurably.
+It has been noted by many observers that Mirpur, a historical backwater in the erstwhile State of Jammu & Kashmir, has benefited Pakistan immeasurably.
 It’s the only place in ‘Azad’ Jammu & Kashmir that has the semblance of affluence courtesy of its diaspora in the UK.
 And this in the near absence of any government infrastructure projects.
-The activists tell us, the Pakistan government is disinvesting Mirpur which might explain why the service sector is completely reliant on UK remittences.
+The pro-independence activists tell us, the Pakistan government is disinvesting Mirpur which might explain why the service sector is completely reliant on UK remittences.
 Lot’s of oversees Mirpuris have bought properties in Islamabad to be close to amenities they take for granted in the UK.

 Whether this is true or not, it is a credit to British Paharis from Mirpur that they never forgot about their relatives, and extended families, whatever the strains of being separated in two different worlds.
 The area is much wealthier than the capital, Muzaffarabad – in which other country is this the norm, not least in the absence of government investment projects?

 Pakistani newspapers find it funny that the beggars of Mirpur, some of whom come from the Punjab, having fled huge inequality and destitution, demand their donations in British pounds!
 Hilarious.
 Where is the respect for ordinary human beings wherever they are from?
 See Pakistani article.